Naseem-DataAnalytics/ecommerce-sql-analysis/README.md

 Implement a Month-1 Reactivation Campaign: Proactively engage with new customers during their first month with a series of welcome emails that provide value beyond the initial purchase, such as usage tips for their product or personalized recommendations for a second purchase.

-Incentivize the Second Purchase: Test offering a time-sensitive voucher (e.g., "15% off your next order in the next 14 days") to motivate new customers to build a habit of shopping with the platform.
+Incentivize the Second Purchase: Offer a time-sensitive voucher (e.g., "15% off your next order in the next 14 days"). **Goal:** Improve Month-1 retention by a target of 5-10 percentage points, to be validated with A/B testing.

 Experiment with Loyalty Points: Introduce a simple points system where customers earn rewards on their first purchase that they can apply to their second, encouraging a faster return.